owendthayes/F20GA-Coursework1/D2 - Animation/Readme.md

 > Placed the vivarium together within the project- had to use the Skeletal Mesh for Shoelace the snake (in order to do animation).
 > Created a new Sequencer to allow for the animation process.
 > ANIMATING SHOELACE THE SNAKE USING SEQUENCER(concepts learnt in class for animation): had to use Timing to get the snake in the correct orientation at the right time- did so by manipulating it's transform.
 Used Pose-To-Pose animation- with each keyframe manipulating between different poses a bone can do.
 Staging; snake is within a vivarium environment, appeal, personality (cute beady eyes, cartoony model).
+> Fixed Owen's guitar model and rigged it using Blender (created armature, added bones, weight painted it to match vertex weighting).

 Kumi Gilchrist
 -